overlay-market/OIPs/notes/note-4.md

 where \\( {\mathrm{TWAOI}\_{imb}}_n = {\mathrm{TWAOI}_l}_n - {\mathrm{TWAOI}_s}_n \\) is the time-weighted average of the open interest imbalance between the long and short side on a market at time \\( t_n \\).

 We need some guidance on what to set the value of \\( k \\) as for every update period. \\( k \\) dictates the rate at which funds flow from longs to shorts or shorts to longs to rebalance the system and draw down the risk associated with an imbalanced book.
-Thus, \\( k \\) should be related to the risk the underlying feed imposes on the system and inherently passive OVL holders through the currency supply.
+Thus, \\( k \\) should be related to the risk the underlying feed adds to the system and inherently passive OVL holders through the currency supply.

 To start, consider the case where \\( \mathrm{OI}_{imb} > 0 \\) so longs outweigh shorts.
 For simplicity, assume time-weighted averages are equivalent to their associated open interest values such that \\( \mathrm{TWAOI} = \mathrm{OI} \\).
 Further, assume no more positions are taken or exited on either side such that the total open interest remains a constant: \\( \mathrm{OI}_l + \mathrm{OI}_s = \mathrm{const} \\).
 The latter assumption will skew our risk estimates, but likely to the more conservative side given funding incentives should trend towards a more balanced book over time.